SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 > Note: Midi pop-up's can be disabled in the Midi Follow Display Param submenu.

-For learned Midi CC's, I have added a pop-up on the display whenever Midi CC's are received to indicate the name of the parameter that is being controlled by that Midi CC and the current value being set for that parameter.
+For mapped Midi CC's, a pop up is shown on the display whenever Midi CC's are received to indicate the name of the parameter that is being controlled by that Midi CC and the current value being set for that parameter.

 <img width="170" alt="Screen Shot 2023-12-04 at 2 32 25 AM" src="https://github.com/SynthstromAudible/DelugeFirmware/assets/138174805/f4e8115c-c2af-4cfe-94cf-d2e117201cd5">